Alzheimer’s and Virtual Reality: Exploring Therapeutic Applications

 VR programs can be designed to engage individuals in various activities, such as memory games, problem-solving tasks, and interactive storytelling.

-These experiences can help individuals exercise their cognitive abilities and potentially slow down the progression of the disease.
+These experiences can help individuals their cognitive abilities and potentially slow down the progression of the disease.

 VR also has the potential to enhance social interaction for individuals with Alzheimer’s.